-Drug and Alcohol Abuse Prevention Program August 2021
+Drug and Alcohol Abuse Prevention Program August 2023

-Prepared by Jeanna Simpson, LCSW, Director of Health and Counseling Approved by Landon Adams, Ed.D., Vice President for Student Life Jann Weitzel, Ph.D., President of Cottey College
+Prepared by Jeanna Simpson, LCSW, Director of Health and Counseling Approved by Landon Adams, Ed.D., Vice President for Student Life and Enrollment Stephanie Niles, Ed.D., President of Cottey College

 The following information is provided annually to every employee and student of Cottey College to promote healthy and safe lifestyles free of the abuse of alcohol, tobacco, and other legal and illegal drugs and in compliance with the Drug-Free Workplace Act of 1988 and the Drug-Free Schools and Communities Act Amendments of 1989 as articulated in the Education Department General Administrative Regulations Part 86.
-Policies in this notice are available at Drug and Alcohol Abuse Prevention Program, and in hard copy at the Student Life Center, Hinkhouse, second floor and the Office of Human Resources, Main Hall, first floor.
+Policies in this notice are available at Drug and Alcohol Abuse Prevention Program, and in hard copy at the Student Wellness Center and the Office of Human Resources, Main Hall, first floor.